by Daniel N. Clark

 Contra dancing is a

-In these dances, which came from early pagan rituals and later French
+which came from early pagan rituals and later French Quadrilles and English

-them highly sociable events.
-The music is lively, most often a fiddle band
+events.
+The music is lively, most often a fiddle band playing high energy

-playing high energy English, Irish or American jigs and reels, along with waltzes
+English, Irish or American jigs and reels, along with waltzes and polkas.

 To bring this zesty